 The "death" of these sounds in the visible form is not, per se, an absolute death; it is a death relative to the sonorous archetype of which the external form is only an image (symbol): it is a death that in reality is only the silencing of inner echoes, and thus expulsion from the paradise of absolute activity, halted by temporary inertia.
-(Therefore, when we perceive the world in a material way and do not realize that we are merely perceiving symbols, in reality we are only perceiving an illusion, or may a).
+(Therefore, when we perceive the world in a material way and do not realize that we are merely perceiving symbols, in reality we are only perceiving an illusion, or mâyâ).
 The state of silence, or relative inertia, goes through four progressively dense stages.
 These stages correspond to four degrees of progressive descent into natural reality:

-1. Mineral kingdom.
+- 1. Mineral kingdom.
 The only aspect of sound that has descended into it is the absolute and instantaneous act of its own halting.
-The only thing left of sound in the mineral nature is density, or specific or atomic weight, whose primary and vital modifications are first chemical combinations (in physical esotericism, the essence of the archetypal sound is called "chemical ether") and then "electromagnetic" relationships, such as gravity, equilibrium, statics, cohesion, molecular attraction, etc. [In human consciousness this state corresponds to a state of sleep deeper than the ordinary dreamless sleep, which we call coma, catalepsis, trance, or apparent death plant kingdom as developmental phases, ranging from vegetal growth to flowering.
+The only thing left of sound in the mineral nature is density, or specific or atomic weight, whose primary and vital modifications are first chemical combinations (in physical esotericism, the essence of the archetypal sound is called "chemical ether") and then "electromagnetic" relationships, such as gravity, equilibrium, statics, cohesion, molecular attraction, etc. [In human consciousness this state corresponds to a state of sleep deeper than the ordinary dreamless sleep, which we call coma, catalepsis, trance, or apparent death (= skeleton).] - 2.
+Plant kingdom.
+The element of sound that has descended into it, besides the act of coming to a halt, has reached the next stage, namely the phases arranged in a series of a descent that appear in inverse order in the plant kingdom as developmental phases, ranging from vegetal growth to flowering.
 After the flower, we have the decline, through the fruit and the drying up, as far as the desiccation and mineral disintegration of the plant.